 My growth as a Christian had stalled

 Then, my wife mentioned to a new friend that we were looking for a church.
 Our friend explained that she had recently converted to Catholicism.
 I found this very interesting.
-I had not considered the Catholic Church as an option.
+I had never considered the Catholic Church as an option.
 From my perspective, Catholicism was not “normal” Christianity.
 It seemed very strict and ritualistic, with too much pomp and ceremony.
 It seemed too formal, rather than “Spirit led.”
 Their focus and many of their customs also seemed questionable.
-After some thought, I had to admit that my opinions were based upon mere glimpses into the Church and that I actually knew very little about Catholicism.
+However, after some thought, I had to admit that my opinions were based upon mere glimpses into the Church and that I actually knew very little about Catholicism.

 “To become deep in history…”

-Throughout RCIA I continued to pray that God would reveal His truths to me.
-If I was making a mistake, I wanted to realize it sooner rather than later.
+Throughout RCIA I continued to pray that God would reveal His truth to me.
+If I was making a mistake, then I wanted to realize it sooner rather than later.
 But, if the Catholic Church was where I should be, then I wanted to know it with absolute certainty.
 My journey was filled with wonderful spiritual experiences and, during Easter Vigil Mass 2011, I was received into the Catholic Church along with my wife.
 As I approached the Eucharist to receive Holy Communion for the first time, I could not have been more certain.
 My eyes were filled with tears as I choked out “Amen,” and when I returned to my pew and kneeled to pray, all I could say was “thank you” over and over.